 - Easy platform to use for those just getting started

-- PodBean provides a free website with each new account
+- PodBean provides a free podcast website and website hosting with each new account

 - Comes with several professional themes for customizing your look

-- Includes an app to publish episodes directly from your phone
+- Includes an app on iOS and Android to publish episodes directly from your phone

 - Allows for easy integration with social media

 PodBean has two pricing plans.
 The “Unlimited Audio” for $9/month, and the “Unlimited Plus” plan for $29/month.
-The platform offers a free 30-day trial so you can try out the software before committing to a paid plan.
+This is nice because they don’t limit you on the number of hours of audio storage like some platforms do.
+Podbean offers a free 30-day trial so you can try out the software before committing to a paid plan.

 What Are People Saying: